xingboyang20/ace-configuration-api-samples/README.md

 - Have an installation of **CLM Platform** running.
 - Have the iHear sample package published to the storage.
 Refer to the CLM Platform documentation for instructions on how to do that.

-The samples are web applications built with [React](https://reactjs.org/), and the code and documentation requires that you are familiar with writing web application with React.

-The `iHear` sample is written in [TypeScript](https://www.typescriptlang.org/) and assumes that you have a minimal understanding of TypeScript.
+To follow along with the samples, you need to be familiar with building web apps with [React](https://reactjs.org/).
+For the `iHear` sample you also need a minimal understanding of [TypeScript](https://www.typescriptlang.org/).